Policy Research Programme - Guidance for Stage 1 Applications

 Provide a clear explanation of the problem to be addressed, its scale and the limitations in current practice.

-Explain how your proposed research addresses the requirements outlined in the research brief.
-It is essential that you clearly identify the health and care needs your research meets or contributes to.
-Please outline the anticipated value or contribution the study will provide and the likely trajectory towards benefit realisation.
+Explain how your proposed research addresses the requirements outlined in the research specification.
+It is essential that you demonstrate awareness of, and address recognised policy priorities, clearly identifying the health and care needs your research meets or contributes to.
+Please outline the anticipated value or contribution the study will provide and the likely trajectory towards benefit realisation, in particular how the research could support potential policy customers?

 Explain why this research is needed now, both in terms of time and relevance.
 Briefly describe:

-● The need for the proposed line of research in the context of the research brief, drawing particularly from systematic reviews and other relevant literature
+- The need for the proposed line of research in the context of the research specification, drawing particularly from systematic reviews and other relevant literature

 In particular, applicants should be aware of ongoing research in this area and comment on any other research which might be deemed to overlap with the contents of the proposal.
 Any applications that include primary research should include reference to the existing evidence and explain how this evidence has informed the proposed research.
 Where a systematic review already exists that summarises the available evidence this should be referenced, as well as including reference to any relevant literature published subsequent to that systematic review.
 Where no such systematic review exists, it is expected that the applicants will undertake an appropriate review of the currently available and relevant evidence (using as appropriate a predetermined and described methodology that systematically identifies, critically appraises and then synthesises the available evidence) and then summarise this in their proposal.
 All applicants must also include reference to relevant ongoing studies, e.g. from trial registries, such as the International Standard Randomised Controlled Trial Number (ISRCTN) registry, ClinicalTrials.gov and the European Union Clinical Trials Register.

-4. What is the research question /aims and objectives
+What is the research question /Aims and objectives

 Summarise the research questions / key aims and objectives of your research.